NeifyT/ai-case-study/README.md

 My thoughts processed the question, the ambiguity, and the realization that I could not, nor could anyone in the world that day, program the first scenario.
 Speech recognition was in its infancy.
 Commercially available speech-to-text software such as *Dragon Naturally Speaking* had to be ‘trained’ on an individual basis by having the end user read pre-prepared text; thus, it certainly could not recognize a non-reader.

-Upon clarification of the ambiguity, the potential employer was okay with having the program read to the child, and then the child would read to a living teacher, tutor, or parent who would also conduct oral comprehension tests after each story.
+Upon clarification of the ambiguity, the potential employer was okay with having the program read to the child, and then the child would read to a live teacher, tutor, or parent who would also conduct oral comprehension tests after each story.
 The computer would be an assistant only in the teaching process.
 That was something I could do easily, and I got the job.
 However, I wished then and since that I, or anyone else, could someday create such a program as the first scenario.
 Well, hello, [Ello](https://www.helloello.com/)—you’ve made my wish come true!

 ## The Landscape of Education